-Since conditional coverage is challenging to evaluate in real-world data, we use rolling coverage to approximate conditional coverage at a specific time index.
-Rolling coverage at time index $i$ is defined as:
+Since conditional coverage is difficult to assess on real-world data, we use rolling coverage as a proxy for conditional coverage at a specific time index.
+The rolling coverage at time index $i$ is defined as: